Tuesday, March 08, 2011

 What's interesting to me about this piece is that it uses the Tonus Peregrinus for the plainchant melody!
 I'm not aware of another sung alternatim with the plainchant/polyphony structure that uses the TP.
 Something else to keep in mind is that Allegri wrote this piece for use during Holy Week - and specifically, I believe, for services of Tenebrae on Wednesday, Thursday, and Friday of that week.
 (Tenebrae ends with Psalm 51 and its plea for forgiveness after the reading of the Lamentations.)

-There's a long article about this piece at "Ancient Groove Music," a site I've just discovered.
-We'll see, and we'll let you know!
+There's also a long article about this piece at "Ancient Groove Music," a site I've just discovered.

 The traditional Gradual for Ash Wednesday is also Miserere Mei Deus - this one from Psalm 57:1-4 below.
-Here's the mp3 from the Brazilian Benedictines, and the chant score:
+Here's a video of that chant:

 1 Be merciful unto me, O God, be merciful unto me, for my soul trusteth in thee *